 Somehow I lost all of my cards after they stopped making them, except for a couple that my mom saved in a big box of photos from when I was growing up.
 She says that I stuck them all somewhere and those were the only ones she managed to salvage.
 Many years later, I stumbled upon ALI Gator which was one of the cards that was in that box, and I found a trading card company that was selling unopened full GPK sets.
 Over the next few months, I saved up my money, and re-bought every single series.
 This was in like 97.
 Back then, I thought that there was no way that GPK would ever come back.
 Little did I know what was to come.
 Jump to 2003, I find out that Topps is bringing them back, and was psyched.

-enthusiast, some of the GPK community may have an occasional concept
+and GPK enthusiast, some of the GPK community may have

 Well, like I said, I was just finishing school when I started sending stuff to Topps.
 I was putting together my portfolio, and I was looking for full-time jobs in the animation business, which is what I went to school for.
 Getting your foot in the door can be a long process, so it seemed like a good time for me to try to contribute in some way to the new GPK, which is something I had always wanted to do.
 ANS4 had come out, so I had GPK on the brain.
 Basically, I just started sketching up ideas, looking through my cards for inspiration.
 After I had some that I liked, I didnt really know a direct way of contacting anyone at Topps, or even who to contact, for that matter, so I started sending them to the different collectors who ran GPK fan sites to see if anyone knew who I should be sending my ideas to.
 I believe I actually sent them to you, and you were very encouraging, but it was Wayne of Waynes Garbage Pail Kids Reference who actually sent them along to Jeff.
 Eventually, I was talking directly to Jeff, and thats how I got started.